-Highly ritualised, sumo wrestling is Japan’s most popular traditional sport, and with six tournaments a year there is ample opportunity to enjoy this exciting pastime first-hand.
+Highly ritualized, sumo wrestling is Japan’s most popular traditional sport, and with six tournaments a year there is ample opportunity to enjoy this exciting pastime first-hand.

 With a history spanning many centuries, sumo is Japan’s most popular traditional sport.

-Highly ritualised, it’s a truly fascinating experience and watching a titanic clash between two enormous, near naked wrestlers is one you are not likely to forget!
+Highly ritualized, it’s a truly fascinating experience and watching a titanic clash between two enormous, near naked wrestlers is one you are not likely to forget.

 There are six tournaments a year each lasting around 15 days but the fights themselves are much briefer affairs with bouts lasting a matter of seconds.
 The competition begins in January and then makes its way around the country before finishing in Fukuoka in November.

 Steeped in Shinto rituals, the early years of sumo saw matches taking place in temples and shrines, during the Nara and Heian period it became a spectator sport for the imperial court, whilst the militaristic Kamakura period saw sumo become part of a warrior's training.
 Professional sumo as we know it began around the 1700's and was quite similar to the sumo practiced in today’s matches.

 The idea of sumo is to force your opponent out of the ring or to throw him to the floor using one or more of the 82 legitimate techniques.

 The first to step out of the dohyo (the ring where bouts take place) or to touch the ground with any part of his body loses.